bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.09375in" height="3.4166666666666665in"} -->

 That looks like a much more professionally designed navigation bar.
-When you use the tabs, it\'s supposed to simulate that kind of look you see in a file tabbing system where you kind of flip through.
+When you use the tabs, it&apos;s supposed to simulate that kind of look you see in a file tabbing system where you kind of flip through.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->